 Making Your Child Aware of Child Abuse

 This is not an era where people shy away from mentioning anything sexual around their children.
 Children are quite able to grasp complex topics like sexuality and abuse.
-Once you explain to them how certain regions of their bodies are private, elaborate on how these spaces are delicate and must be protected from intrusion.
-Teach them to say no to strangers who offer treats or rides.
-Do not teach your kids to obey or respect any adult they come across if that adult is infringing on their physical space; instead, tell them to shout or fight back.
-And most importantly, let them know that they are not going to be punished or scolded for doing so, that they have done nothing wrong and have no reason to feel guilty.
+But you should be careful while explaining your child about sexual identity.
+You should explain how certain regions of her body are private, elaborate on how these spaces are delicate and must be protected from intrusion.
+Teach her to say no to strangers who offer treats or rides.
+Do not teach your kids to obey or respect any adult they come across if that adult is infringing on their physical space; instead, tell her to shout or fight back.
+And most importantly, let her know that you won’t punish or scold her for doing so, if she has done nothing wrong.

 Tips for Educating Toddlers About Good Touch and Bad Touch

 In this time and age, you must teach your child about the good and bad touch from early on.
 If you don’t know how to start, here are some tips for you.
 Follow these tips and teach your child –